Integration with Bugs

 - Manually (Download)

-Not maintained anymore as Atlassian stopped JIRA Server.
+Not maintained anymore as Atlassian stopped Jira Server.

 Not Supported

-Install from Atlassian Marketplace our JIRA Connect app
+Install from Atlassian Marketplace our Jira Connect app

-XStudio's JIRA Connect app is available directly in the Atlassian Marketplace: XStudio Integration for JIRA Cloud.
+XStudio's Jira Connect app is available directly in the Atlassian Marketplace: XStudio Integration for Jira Cloud.

 Atlassian also provides an Installation section.

-• Log into your JIRA instance as an admin
+• Log into your Jira instance as an admin

 • Open the Apps menu and select Manage your apps